AdobeDocs/campaign-learn.en/help/strategy/campaign-maximize-email-best-practices.md

 * **Strong subject lines** - Make sure they stand out from other brand content

 * **Test and learn** - a good testing plan is important to make sure that your efforts are having the desired effect.
 Learn what's working and what isn't and iterate accordingly.

+Learn more about strategy and thought leadership at the [Perspectives](https://experienceleague.adobe.com/en/perspectives) hub.